Acablade/WordGame/README.md

 **ITS STILL UNDER DEVELOPMENT AND NOT YET RELEASED**

 TODO:
-- [ ] Add config
+- [X] Add config
-- [ ] Add support for other languages
 - [ ] Make commands fancy
-- [ ] Make an api so any developer can add any language they like

 FEATURES:

-- Word checking via API of TDK(Türk Dil Kurumu)
+- Word checking via API of Dictionary sites
 - Permissions
 - Commands (not yet fancy but will be in future)
+- Make an api so any developer can add any language they like

 LANGUAGES:
-- Turkish
+- Turkish | Done
-- English (implementing)
+- English | Done but didnt test

 Discord: oz#4795 if you want to talk to me about this project.